thzinc/qtpy-fan-controller/README.md

 This is the breadboard I assembled to host the QT Py and control the fan.
 It's got a Schottky diode to protect the circuit from the motor backfeeding energy into the "clean" side of the circuit.
 It's also got a buck converter to bring the 24V input down to 5V for the QT Py.

-The code expects to use pin A0 for a momentary switch to select one a fan speed, and pin A2 for PWM signal to the fan motor.
+The code expects to use pin A0 for a momentary switch to select a fan speed, and pin A2 for PWM signal to the fan motor.

 ![Annotated circuit board](docs/circuit.jpg)